Destinations Career Academy

-Your student can prepare for college and career with the Destinations Career Program at Indiana Digital Learning School (INDLS).
+Your student can prepare for college and career with the Destinations Career Academy at INDLS.

 What is Destinations?

-- Business Management and Administration: Careers in planning, organizing, directing, and evaluating business functions essential to efficient and productive business operations.
-Learn more about Business Management and Administration.
+- Business and Marketing: Careers in planning, managing, and performing marketing activities to reach organizational objectives.
+Learn more about Business and Marketing.

-- Health Science: Careers in planning, managing, and providing therapeutic services, diagnostic services, health informatics, support services, and biotechnology research and development.
-Learn more about Health Science.
+- Health Services: Careers in the planning, managing, and providing therapeutic services, diagnostic services, health informatics, support services, and biotechnology research and development.
+Learn more about Health Services.

 - Practically apply what they learn in the classroom

 - Take courses in addition to those offered in the K12 course catalog